irq20xdfr/mit-pos-app/README.md

 This is a Flutter-based Point of Sale (POS) application designed for use in México.

+## Installable APK

+The apk for installation is already signed and available as AppInstalable.apk

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: